Nantes, France: Term Abroad Program

 - Click on the Nantes File

-Students are required to take four full (i.e., eight half) French courses while in Nantes, with the option of a fifth course.
+Students are required to take four 0.5 credit French courses while in Nantes, with the option of a fifth course.
 The four core courses and their course codes are listed below.
-Grades are posted on your Trent Academic Summary in January and May, once grades have been received from Nantes.
+Grades are posted on your Trent Academic Summary in January, once grades have been received from Nantes.
 Grades are reviewed by the department to ensure consistency with Trent grading practices.

-Students are automatically enrolled in the following 4.0 credits in July for the fall and winter terms.
+Students are automatically enrolled in the following 2.0 credits in July for the fall term.
 You do not need to register yourself in these courses.

-- FREN 3203H: La vie littéraire française / French literature I
+- FREN 3203H - La vie littéraire française I / French Literature I

 - FREN 3306H: La pensée française I / French Thought I